rozek/node-red-ai-web-search/README.md

 The flow stops after the first successful information retrieval, i.e. it does not (yet) combine the contents of several documents.

+> **Important**: the AI toolkit and its examples are currently being developed very actively.
+Come back from time to time and watch out for additional models, better prompts, additional nodes and more robustness.

+> Just a small note: if you like this module and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.

 ## Installation ##

 This example requires a running Node-RED instance with installed [Node-RED AI Toolkit](https://github.com/rozek/node-red-ai-toolkit).
 If not already done, please follow the [installation instructions for the toolkit](https://github.com/rozek/node-red-ai-toolkit#installation) before continuing.